The Doge's Palace (Le Palais ducal)

 On View: Beaux-Arts Court, South, 3rd Floor

-Daunted by Venice’s innumerable picturesque views and art-historical legacy, Monet delayed visiting the city until 1908.
-Once there, he explored familiar artistic concerns—reflection, atmosphere, and structure— through the city’s fundamental visual elements: its water, light, and architecture.
-To capture the Doge’s Palace, one of Venice’s most notable monuments, Monet positioned himself across an expanse of water, in a gondola.
-Despite the horizontal format of the canvas, and of the palace itself, the painter accentuated the vertical through reflection, dissolving the solid structure into a shimmer of pink, green, and yellow.
-Although Monet spent several sessions painting directly in front of his subject, he reworked this canvas in his Giverny studio in preparation for a 1912 exhibition.
+Daunted by Venice’s innumerable picturesque views and its art-historical legacy, Claude Monet delayed visiting the city until 1908.
+Once there, he explored familiar artistic concerns—reflection, atmosphere, and structure—through the elements of water, light, and architecture.
+To capture the Doge’s Palace, Monet positioned himself across the Grand Canal in a gondola.
+Despite the horizontal format of both the canvas and the palace itself, the painter created a strong vertical through the reflection, which dissolves the solid structure into a shimmer of colors.

 Oil on canvas

 32 x 39 in.
 (81.3 x 99.1 cm)